-As a Type 1 diabetic and celiac of 18 years, I am a walking biology experiment.
-Constantly manipulating variables has long been second nature as I optimize the amounts of insulin, exercise, and food with internal and external parameters, like temperature, anxiety, and, on my rougher days, gluten contamination.
+As a person with type 1 diabetes and celiac of 18 years, I am a walking biology experiment.
+Constantly manipulating variables has long been second nature as I optimize the amounts of insulin, exercise and food with internal and external parameters, like temperature, anxiety and, on my rougher days, gluten contamination.
 I have become a mathematical wizard over the years: record-keeping and chasing that ever-elusive narrow band of ideal blood glucose levels.
 My partners in this continuous balancing act are my insulin pump and glucose monitors; these devices are quite literally my lifelines.

 Every day, my fingers fly effortlessly across my pump, calibrating it with a freshly measured blood sugar, knowing exactly how fast the numbers increase and exactly how long it takes to hit my target.
 The device is now an extension of my body.

 This is the story of someone with type 1 diabetes.
 My story, your story, the story of so many of us who share this disease.
 A story of measurement and calculations, of learning to think like a pancreas, and of knowing our medical devices like we know our bodies.
 It’s one of needles and tubing, of scar tissue and calluses on the tips of our fingers, our favorite pricking points.
 This story is 24/7, 365 days a year—no days off.